University of Oregon rowing team: 2002–2007: Athletic Department Overlooks Rowing

 According to Oregon associate athletic director Renee Mack Baumgartner, the senior women's administrator for the athletic department, many variables factored into the decision for women's lacrosse.
-Surveys of the team revealed "women's crew club team did not want to be separated from the men's crew team".
+Surveys of the team revealed "women's crew team did not want to be separated from the men's crew team".
 Additionally, Baumgartner said, "Dexter Reservoir is 21½ miles from campus, while the lacrosse team will play on the field in front of the Casanova Center."
 Cost was also an issue: "Oregon figures show a $270,000 difference in yearly budget estimates ($530,000 for a fully funded lacrosse program, $800,000 for crew), and estimate a $4.17 million start-up cost that would include construction of a boat house at Dexter Reservoir and the purchase of boats."

 Baumgartner said, "Oregon wants to be competitive immediately.
 California, Stanford, Denver and Saint Mary's College are the only Division I women's lacrosse teams west of the Mississippi River...
 Crew, on the other hand, is already established at every Pac-10 school except Oregon, Arizona State and Arizona.
 [Adding] it would have taken a significant amount of time to be competitive."
 Baumgartner concluded, "I think in the future we will look back and say that we were proactive, we had the big picture and picked the right sport."
 Farooq responded, "They may win conference championships with lacrosse, but they would have won national championships with rowing."

 Despite these success the team began to decline.
-In 2006, The Emerald reported, "Duck rowers race at Dexter Lake", and "membership in the Crew Club has declined going into the busy spring season despite starting the year with a large roster".
+In 2006, The Emerald reported, "Duck rowers race at Dexter Lake", and "membership in the Crew has declined going into the busy spring season despite starting the year with a large roster".

 2008–2013: Carly Schmidt and ACRA

-In the fall of 2008, Club Sports Director Sandy Vaughn discovered that the rowers had been practicing without a coach.
+In the fall of 2008, Athletics Director Sandy Vaughn discovered that the rowers had been practicing without a coach.
 The team found Carly Schmidt, who coached until the end of spring 2013.
 Under Schmdt, the program attended the American Collegiate Rowing Association (ACRA) National Championships for the first time in 2011.
 The 2011 team won two medals, a bronze in the women's varsity 4+ and a silver in the men's 1x.
 In the following two seasons, Schmidt's squads were able to place two more boats in the top 10 at the ACRA championships.